yexiaosong/vscode-clipboard-with-formatter/README.md

 If we try to rewrite some project, several past variables & class & function were useful.
 After we copied them, the details about them became mistery.
 That's why I code this.

+## Notice
+This project is just beginning, so the features are just demo-like.
+You can download for testing instead of working.

 **Enjoy!**